DishSwapp-App/DishFinder/README.md

 # DishFinder

 Gets the recipe details only

+Test change